What is a gastrostomy-jejunostomy tube?

-A gastrostomy-jejunostomy tube - commonly abbreviated as "G-J tube" - is a tube that is placed into your child's stomach and small intestine.
-This tube is used to vent your child's stomach for air or drainage, and / or to give your child an alternate way for feeding.
-You will use the J-tube to feed your child.
+A gastrostomy-jejunostomy tube -- commonly abbreviated as "G-J tube" -- is placed into your child's stomach and small intestine.
+The “G” portion of this tube is used to vent your child's stomach for air or drainage, and / or drainage, as well as give your child an alternate way for feeding.
+The “J” portion is used primarily to feed your child.

 The word "gastrostomy" comes from two Latin root words for "stomach" (gastr) and "new opening" (stomy).
 "Jejunostomy" is made up of the words for "jejunum" (or the second part of the small intestine) and "new opening."

-The tube stays in your child's stomach because there is a balloon or a plastic bumper at the end of the tube inside the stomach.
 There is a plastic disc around the tube outside of the child's body.
 This keeps the tube from sliding in and out of the opening.
-This plastic disc should not slide around on the tube.
+This plastic disc should not slide around on the tube, and should be snug against the skin (the space between the bottom of the disc and the stomach should be about the depth of a dime), but it should not cause pressure.
 The tube should be able to move in and out of the child's stomach just slightly.
-The plastic disc should be snug against the skin, (the space between the bottom of the disc and the stomach should be about the depth of a dime) but it should not cause pressure.